 News and events

 Joint conference of The University of Sydney, Macquarie University, The University of New South Wales, and the University of Western Sydney.
-If you would like to present a paper or a poster at this conference, please submit an abstract of no more than 150 words, by Wednesday 20 August, and register here.
+Please register here.
 Please direct queries to Joanna Bayliss.
 See our events page for further details.

 We have created a special network on LinkedIn for ECRs to post regular announcements concerning important social or scientific events as well as interesting talks, funding opportunities and other career-related information.
 Researchers outside of the University of Sydney are welcome to join and should feel free to contribute to the community.
 Search for “The Sydney Neuroscience Network” and request to join.